 - During takeoff, both engines of a Cessna 421C lost power.
-The airline transport pilot and two passengers sustained injuries in the forced landing.
-The pilot had landed the previous night and requested 40 gallons of fuel be added to each tank.
-Line personnel incorrectly fueled the airplane with Jet A by rotating the nozzle and dispensing at a reduced pressure so that the fuel would go into the avgas fuel port because line personnel used this procedure on two other airplanes that were based at the airport that had been modified with turbine engines.
-However, the STC for the modification did not require that their fuel filler openings be modified to the standard Jet A nozzle.
+The airline transport pilot and two passengers sustained minor injuries in the forced landing.
+The pilot had landed the previous night and requested that 40 gallons of fuel be added to each tank.
+Line personnel incorrectly fueled the airplane with Jet A fuel by rotating the jet fuel nozzle and dispensing at a reduced pressure so that the fuel would go into the avgas fuel port because they had used this procedure on two other airplanes that had been modified with turbine engines and were based at the airport.
+However, the STC for the modification did not require that the airplanes' fuel filler openings be modified to the standard Jet A nozzle.
 (CEN09LA145) - During climbout, a Cessna 421B's engines lost power.
-The pilot was seriously injured and two passengers sustained injuries during the forced landing.
+The pilot was seriously injured and two passengers sustained minor injuries during a forced landing.
 The pilot had requested that the airplane's tip tanks be topped off with fuel the day before.
 The fuel tanks were placarded for avgas.
-However, line personnel mistook the airplane for a similar one that required Jet A fuel and refueled it from a Jet A fuel truck that had been permanently modified with a round nozzle to provide easier access for other aircraft serviced at the airport.
+However, line personnel mistook the airplane for a similar airplane that required Jet A fuel and refueled it from a Jet A fuel truck that had been permanently modified with a round nozzle to provide easier access for other aircraft serviced at the airport.
 The round nozzle also fit the avgas filler port opening of the Cessna.
-Before departure, the pilot sumped the fuel and it appeared that the airplane had been correctly refueled with avgas; however, he signed a receipt indicating that the airplane had been refueled with Jet A. (CEN15LA199) - During climbout, the engine of a Canadian-registered Piper PA 46-350P requiring avgas lost power and the pilot was fatally injured during the attempted emergency landing.
+Before departure, the pilot sumped the fuel and it appeared that the airplane had been correctly fueled; however, he signed a receipt indicating that the airplane had been refueled with Jet A. (CEN15LA199) - During climbout, the engine of a Canadian-registered Piper PA 46-350P requiring avgas lost power, and the pilot was fatally injured during the attempted emergency landing.
 A fuel log showed that the airplane had been incorrectly refueled with Jet A before takeoff.
 (WPR15LA111) - During the initial climb, both engines of a Cessna 421C lost power.
 The pilot, two medical crewmembers, and one patient were fatally injured following impact with terrain.
 The pilot had requested that the airplane be refueled with 40 gallons of fuel.
-Photographs of the airplane before the accident showed that the fuel tanks were placarded for avgas.
 Because the airport also serviced helicopters with smaller opening fuel filler ports that actually required Jet A fuel, one of the nozzles on the Jet A fuel truck had been permanently modified with a round nozzle to provide easier access for these aircraft.
-The pilot was present when the airplane was misfueled with Jet A fuel instead of the required avgas and signed a fuel ticket indicating that the airplane had been fueled with Jet A fuel.
+The pilot was present when the line service person incorrectly fueled the Cessna with Jet A fuel instead of the required avgas.
+The pilot signed a fuel ticket indicating that the airplane had been fueled with Jet A fuel.
 (CEN14FA462)

-What can pilots do?
+What can line personnel do?